ShayanTheNerd/ShayanTheNerd/README.md

 Hello there!
 I'm Shayan, a passionate front-end web developer, optimization enthusiast, and skilled programmer fluent in both Persian and English.
-While my primary goal is to consistently improve my skills and expand my knowledge, I currently work as a freelance web developer, not only crafting seamless user experiences but also fine-tuning website performance for optimal results.
-In addition, I take pleasure in sharing my expertise with fellow developers and have been willingly contributing to various developer communities on social media platforms for over a year now.
+While my primary goal is to consistently improve my skills and expand my knowledge, I currently work as a freelance web developer, crafting seamless user experiences and fine-tuning website performance.
+In addition, I take pleasure in sharing my expertise with fellow developers and have been willingly contributing to various developer communities on social media platforms for the last two years.
 <br /><br />

 ## 🛠️ Skills